 Elza is not a total loss.
 As aforementioned, the scenery is bright and colorful (one of the biggest advantages of shooting on location) with an island-themed soundtrack to match, and the acting is almost completely sound.
 Specifically, Stana Roumillac does a good job portraying Elza’s emotional turmoil as the film comes to its conclusion.
 Eva Constant, playing Elza’s very young niece Caroline, shows a lot of promise as an actress at just 10 years old.
 And, unsurprisingly, Monpierre did manage to accurately capture island life; from a drum dance session on the beach to intense games of dominoes, her Guadaloupean kin are given ample chance to show off the vibrant cultural aspects of the region.

-It pains me to say that Elza was disappointing, because the film was certainly made in ernest.
+It pains me to say that Elza was disappointing, because the film was certainly made in earnest.
 Perhaps it is Monpierre’s general lack of experience with narrative storytelling, her previous films having been documentaries, but the movie just doesn’t have that ring of truth or believability present in most autobiopics.
 The detrimental choices she made as a filmmaker and as a writer by overdramatizing her tale ended up doing her a disservice, giving the movie a distinctly made-for-television feel.
 Perhaps Monpierre will get it right next time, but for now I think I’ll stick with that other, much better movie that explored a father-daughter relationship with significantly more incisive language and emotional kick.

 Verdict: Movie Meh